mesosphere/dcos-docs-site/pages/1.11/installing/production/deploying-dcos/installation/index.md

 The DC/OS installation process requires a bootstrap node, master node, public agent node, and a private agent node.
 You can view the [nodes](/1.11/overview/concepts/#node) documentation for more information.

-This method is used to install production ready DC/OS that can be upgraded.
+This method is used to install production-ready DC/OS that can be upgraded.
 Using this method, you can package the DC/OS distribution and connect to every node manually to run the DC/OS installation commands.
 This installation method is recommended if you want to integrate with an existing system or if you do not have SSH access to your cluster.

-# Installation Process
+# Production Installation Process

  The following steps are required to install DC/OS clusters: